jonananas/pytest_vscode/DotEnv_Mocker_Kata.md

-1. Create ```class DotEnv``` with a constructor that takes ```FileIO``` as parameter, ie ```__init__(self, fileIO=FileIO())```
+1. Create ```class DotEnv``` with a constructor that takes ```FileIO``` as parameter, ie ```__init__(self, fileIO=FileIO())``` assert that fileIO is intialized correctly assert that mock can be injected

 2. DotEnv read method should take a path to the file and return a dict,
 	1. When path is ".env", return "KEY=VALUE" from fileIO